 Low retention rates can have serious impacts on the accuracy of the study results because it is unknown whether participants who do not return for scheduled study visits used the study product, liked the product or had adverse effects resulting from use of the product.
-Missed visits also result in missing laboratory evaluations (PK/PD) at specified study time points.
 To avoid these problems, and thereby avoid bias in the study results, high participant retention rates must be maintained throughout the study.

-3.3.2 Participant Retention SOP
+3.3.3 Retention SOPs

-Site staff are responsible for establishing a standard operating procedure (SOP) for Participant Retention to meet the study retention goal of 95%.
-This SOP should be re-evaluated and modified in response to lower than anticipated retention rates, or at any other time when retention strategies are modified.
+Site staff members are responsible for establishing a standard operating procedure (SOP) for Participant Retention to meet the study retention goal of 95%.
+This SOP should be reevaluated and modified in response to lower than anticipated retention rates, or at any other time when retention strategies are modified.
 The SOP should minimally contain the following elements:

-- Site-specific retention goals - Methods for tracking actual retention versus retention goals and for the timely evaluation of the utility of retention methods - Site-specific definition of "adequate" locator information (for purposes of determining participant eligibility) and procedures for obtaining and updating locator information - Visit reminder methods and timeframes

-- Methods and timeframes for identifying when a visit has been missed and planned retention methods - Ethical and human subjects considerations - Staff responsibilities for all of the above (direct and supervisory) - QC/QA procedures related to the above (if not specified elsewhere)
+- Site-specific retention goals - Methods for tracking actual retention versus retention goals - Procedures for completing and updating participant locator information - Site-specific definition of "adequate" locator information (for purposes of determining participant eligibility) - Visit reminder methods and timeframes - Methods and timeframes for identifying when a visit has been missed - Planned retention methods (including what outreach/locator efforts are taken within 24 hours, 1-3 days, 1 week, or 2 weeks after a missed visit) - Methods for timely evaluation of the utility of retention methods - Ethical and human subjects considerations - Staff responsibilities for all of the above (direct and supervisory) - QC/QA procedures related to the above (if not specified elsewhere)

-3.3.3 Locator Information
+3.3.4 Obtaining and Updating Locator Information